 - To recommend parents, caregivers, students, clients, and professionals in the field serve as subjects for research or field-test purposes, as project consultants, and/or as committee members.

-In June 2020, the EPAC met in Louisville, KY, at APH for the nineteenth year as a formal advisory committee to address the 2019 EPAC report and to develop commendations and recommendations for the current fiscal year.
-To assist with this endeavor, presentations were made by APH’s product development staff, including progress updates on the 2019 recommendations, operations and information on new initiatives.
+In March 2021, the EPAC met in Louisville, KY, at APH via ZOOM, for the twentieth year as a formal advisory committee to address the 2020 EPAC report and to develop commendations and recommendations for the current fiscal year.
+To assist with this endeavor, presentations were made by APH’s product development staff, including progress updates on the 2020 recommendations, operations and information on new initiatives.

 The EPAC commends APH for the following:

 - During a world-wide pandemic, APH continued to provide relevant services and products in a timely manner.
 We would like to make a special note of the following:

 - Flexibility in shipping materials directly to TVIs who had no access to their campus or school buildings.

 - Willingness to ship products directly to the parents of students who continued attending classes virtually.